ulikoehler/STM8S-SDCC-SPL/README.md

 My goal with this repository is to provide minimal source code for the SPL that can be used in SDCC without producing huge binaries (because SDCC at least up to 3.5.x does not support dead code removal, i.e. it will not remove functions that you don't use).

-Also see my [SDCC STM8 CMake configuration blogpost](https://techoverflow.net/2019/06/08/a-working-sdcc-stm8-cmake-configuration/) and my [demo project](https://github.com/ulikoehler/stm8s-discovery-sdcc-blink) which includes demos both with and without SPL.
+Also see my [SDCC STM8 CMake configuration blogpost](https://techoverflow.net/2019/06/08/a-working-sdcc-stm8-cmake-configuration/) and my [demo project](https://github.com/ulikoehler/stm8s-discovery-sdcc-blink/tree/master/demo-spl) which includes demos both with and without SPL.

-*Note*: The SPL demo is not available *yet*!

 ## How to use